-Let’s go over the characteristics of stainless steel and aluminum and what their uses are in the world of nameplates.
+Let’s go over how to identify aluminum vs. stainless steel, the characteristics of each and what their uses are in the world of nameplates.

 Aluminum vs. Stainless Steel Nameplate